Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Motivation and review of RNSP algorithmic setting

-In line 14, the measures of deviation obtained in line 12 are tested against threshold $\lambda_\alpha$, chosen to guaranteed global significance level $\alpha$.
+In line 14, the measures of deviation obtained in line 12 are tested against threshold $\lambda_\alpha$, chosen to guarantee the global significance level $\alpha$.
 How to choose $\lambda_\alpha$ is independent of the distribution of $Z_t$ if it is continuous, and there is also a simple distribution-independent choice of $\lambda_\alpha$ for discrete distributions and continuous distributions with probability masses; see Section \ref{sec:bounds}.
 The shortest sub-interval(s) $[s_m, e_m]$ for which the test rejects the baseline model at global level $\alpha$ are collected in set $\mathcal{M}_0$.
 In lines 15--17, if $\mathcal{M}_0$ is empty, then the procedure decides that it has not found regions of significant deviations from the constant model on $[s,e]$, and stops on this interval as a consequence.
 Otherwise, in line 18, the procedure continues by choosing the sub-interval, from among the shortest significant ones, on which the deviation from the baseline constant model has been the largest.
 The chosen interval is denoted by $[s_{m_0}, e_{m_0}]$.

-In line 19, $[s_{m_0}, e_{m_0}]$ is searched for its shortest significant sub-interval, i.e. the shortest sub-interval on which the hypothesis of the baseline model is rejected locally at a global level $\alpha$.
+In line 19, $[s_{m_0}, e_{m_0}]$ is searched for the shortest sub-interval on which the hypothesis of the baseline model is rejected locally at a global level $\alpha$.
 Such a sub-interval certainly exists, as $[s_{m_0}, e_{m_0}]$ itself has this property.
-The structure of this search again follows the workflow of the RNSP procedure; more specifically, it proceeds by executing lines 2--18 of RNSP, but with $s_{m_0}, e_{m_0}$ in place of $s, e$.
+The structure of this search again follows the workflow of the RNSP procedure; it proceeds by executing lines 2--18 of RNSP, but with $s_{m_0}, e_{m_0}$ in place of $s, e$.
 The chosen interval is denoted by $[\tilde{s}, \tilde{e}]$.
-The importance of this second-stage search in RNSP's pursuit to produce short intervals is discussed in detail (in the context of NSP) in \cite{f21}.
+This second-stage search is important to RNSP's pursuit to produce short intervals: indeed, if the sample of intervals $[s_m, e_m]$ contained insufficiently short intervals (perhaps because an insufficiently large $M$ was chosen), then, without the second-stage search in line 19, the intervals of significance returned by RNSP might be overly long.
+The second-stage search in line 19 can be seen as a guard against a small $M$, or in other words against an insufficiently fine original grid of interval endpoints.
 In line 20, the selected interval $[\tilde{s}, \tilde{e}]$ is added to the output set $\mathcal{S}$.